 5 Best Blood Pressure Lowering Foods

 - Kale – Low in calories, it is widely considered a superfood for anyone with high blood pressure.
-It is rich in magnesium, potassium, and vitamin C. Foods high in potassium is strongly linked to lower blood pressure.
+It is rich in magnesium, potassium, and vitamin C. Foods high in potassium is strongly linked to lower blood pressure levels.
 Also, the effect of magnesium to control blood pressure enhances when it is combined with potassium.
 Thus, it is effective at lowering Blood Pressure.
 One cup of kale, raw or cooked, provides 9% of the calcium, 6% of the magnesium, and 9% of the potassium which you need every day.

 - Beets – These are high in nitric oxide, which can help open your blood vessels and lower blood pressure.
 Researchers found that the nitrates in beetroot juice lowered participants’ blood pressure within just 24 hours.
 Drink Beetroot juice or simply cook or eat it raw.
 It tastes delicious when roasted or included in stir-fries and stews.